Jodu555/Ticket-System/README.md

 ## Tech Stack substantiation

-* Vue: As it is my favorite Framework and im familiar with it
+* Vue: As it is my favorite Framework and im most familiar with it besides to React Angular or Svelte
 * Vuex: It is an Official State Managment Plugin for Vue similar to Redux in React
 * Vue-Router: Same as for Vuex Official Routing System
 * Bootstrap: Its an nice, easy and memorizable Style Library